shibumi/shibumi.dev/content/posts/login-via-yubikey-on-linux.md

 * The `U2F` is a broader known standard.
 HMAC challenge-response has been created for applications asking for authentication.
 * I can use the `yubikey-touch-detector` to visualize the `U2F` challenge request in my i3 status bar (for this I use [barista](https://github.com/soumya92/barista))

-The next big question is: How do I configured `U2F` for logins on my device?
+The next big question is: How have I configured `U2F` for logins on my device?

 It's not so different.
 I have created for both users (my daily user "chris" and my administrator account "root") the following file in the home directory: